Do Americans Fuck Food Rather than Each Other?

 I am not so sure that the obsession stems from a conflict with breast feeding, which is how Freud saw it.
 This guy was crazy, I’m telling you!

-Interestingly, only around half of Americans get laid once a week, which means their sublimated sexual desires are either disappearing (not likely) or coming out in other ways.
-America is near the bottom of the list of nations in the percentage of people who have sex at least once a week, according to a Harris Interactive study done for Durex brand condoms.
+Interestingly, America is near the bottom of the list of nations in the percentage of people who have sex at least once a week.
+Only around half of Americans get laid once a week, which means their sublimated sexual desires are either disappearing (not likely) or coming out in other ways.
+(Like at the buffet.)
+Let’s look at some interesting data from a Harris Interactive study done for Durex brand condoms.
 Not surprisingly, people aren’t going without in Latin America and the Mediterranean.
+They are going out in the U.S. and Western Europe.
 (But even the U.S. isn’t doing as poorly as Japan when it comes to the horizontal mambo.)

 - Greece 87%